APIDevTools/swagger-express-middleware/docs/samples/yaml.md

 ### Adding New Pets
 The `POST /pets` operation lets you add new pets.
 Each pet that you add gets its own URL.
-For example, if you add the pet `{name: "Fido", type: "dog", age: 4}`, then you can later GET, PATCH, or DELETE this pet at [http://localhost:8000/pets/Fido](http://localhost:8000/pets/Fido).
+For example, if you add the pet `{name: "Fido", type: "dog", age: 4}`, then you can later GET, PATCH, or DELETE this pet at [/pets/Fido](http://localhost:8000/pets/Fido).
 But how does this URL get created?
 Why did it use the pet's `name` property rather than its `type` or `age`?

+##### Determining the primary key
-The [mock middleware](../mock.md) tries to determine your model's "key" field using a few different techniques, depending on data types.
+The [mock middleware](../mock.md) tries to determine your model's primary key using a few different techniques, depending on data types.
 For `object` types, such as our `pet` model, it first looks for common property names like `id`, `key`, `username`, `name`, etc.  If that doesn't work, then it looks for required properties in your JSON schema.
 If all else fails, then it just generates a random, unique value.

 ##### Response Headers
-The `POST /pets` operation has a `Location` response header defined, so the [mock middleware](../mock.md) will automatically set this header to the URL that was created for the pet (using its "key" field).
+The `POST /pets` operation has a `Location` response header defined, so the [mock middleware](../mock.md) will automatically set this header to the URL that was created for the pet (using its primary key).

 ##### Response Code
 The response code for `POST /pets` will be [201 (Created)](http://httpstatusdogs.com/201-created), since that's defined in the API.

-#### Response Schema
+##### Response Schema
 The response schema is a `pet` object, so the newly-created pet will be returned.
 If the response schema was an array of pets, then all pets (including the new one) would be returned.

-### Getting/Editing/Deleting a Pet
+### Getting/Editing/Deleting a Pet by Name
-TODO
+The `/pets/{petName}` path has three operations: `GET`, `PATCH`, and `DELETE`.
+These are very similar to the operations we've already discussed, except that these three only operate on a single pet, rather than all pets or a filtered list of pets.
+The [mock middleware](../mock.md) will figure out that the `{petName}` path parameter corresponds to the `name` property on the `pet` model (using the [same logic as before](#determining-the-primary-key)).
+This would still work, even if the parameter name was completely different, like `{theThingICallMyPet}`.

+Since the pet is determined by the `{petName}` property, the `GET` and `DELETE` operations don't need to pass any other parameters.
+The `PATCH` operation accepts a `pet` parameter that is the JSON data to update the pet.

+##### Changing a Pet's Name
+Let's say you have this pet: `{name: "Fido", type: "dog"}` at the URL [/pets/Fido](http://localhost:8000/pets/Fido), and you decide you want to change Fido's name to "Fluffy".
+So, you send a `PATCH` request to [/pets/Fido](http://localhost:8000/pets/Fido) with the data `{name: "Fluffy", type: "dog"}`.
+Presto!
+Fido is now Fluffy.
+Except for one thing: Fluffy's URL is still [/pets/Fido](http://localhost:8000/pets/Fido), _not_ [/pets/Fluffy](http://localhost:8000/pets/Fluffy).
+Why is that?

+Even though the [mock middleware](../mock.md) is _pretty sure_ the URL _should_ be [/pets/Fluffy](http://localhost:8000/pets/Fluffy), it will do exactly what you told it to do, which is to save the new pet data to the URL you specified.
+But what if you _really_ want the URL to change whenever a pet's name changes?
+That's a perfect situation for some custom middleware logic, which we cover in the [Sample 2 Walkthrough](walkthrough2.md).

+##### PUT vs PATCH
+The [mock middleware](../mock.md) treats `PUT` and `PATCH` operations slightly differently.
+A `PATCH` operation _merges_ the new data with the old data, while a `PUT` operation _overwrites_ the old data entirely.

 ### Adding Photos
+Up to now, we've only been looking at operations that send and receive JSON data.
+But the `POST /pets/{petName}/photos` operation breaks that trend.
+It consumes `multipart/form-data`, consisting of two string parameters, an integer parameter, and our first file parameter.

+The only required parameters are `label` and `photo`.
+If you don't specify a value for the `description` parameter, then it will be left undefined.
+If you don't specify a value for the `id` parameter, then the [mock middleware](../mock.md) will automatically set it to a random, unique value.
+This is because the mock middleware uses the [same logic as before](#determining-the-primary-key) to determine that the `id` is the primary key for a photo.
+Whenever a primary key is not set, the mock middleware will set it.

+##### Min/Max File Size
+Notice that the `photo` parameter has a `minLength` and `maxLength` specified.
+The [parse request middleware](../parseRequest.md) will return an [HTTP 400 (Bad Request)](http://httpstatusdogs.com/400-bad-request) error if the file is too small or too large.

+##### Response Schema
 TODO